-In June 2015, an expanded Museum was launched, paying tribute to the important Pier 21 history, as well as the broader stories of immigration to our country, both historical and present day.
+In February 2011, the building began operating as the Canadian Museum of Immigration at Pier 21 - Atlantic Canada's only national museum.
+In June 2015, an expanded Museum was launched, paying tribute to not only Pier 21's history but also the broader story of immigration to our country.